owensgroup/GpuMultisplit/README.md

 5. binary files will be stored in bin/: For example, for running key-only bms over 10 iterations (mode 1 in the main_bms.cu) we run: `./bin/out_bms -mode 1 -iter 10`

 ## How to use this code in another project?
 `GpuMultisplit/src/` should be added to the build directory.
+In the following we have included three examples for multisplit, multisplit-sort, and compaction.

 #### Multisplit
 Example of using Multisplit in a code:
   ```